openebs/openebs/contribute/design/proposal-cstor-orchestration.md

        storageClassName: openebs-pool1
      ```

-   * maya-apiserver will create the OV cStorService (to get the portal ip address) and the OV cStorController Deployment that will contain cstor-ctlr (iscsi target) container and a cstor-ctlr-mgmt side-car.
-The configuration options for running the cstor-ctlr(iscsi target) will be passed via CStorVolume CR.
+   * maya-apiserver will create the OV cStorService (to get the portal ip address) and the OV cStorController Deployment that will contain cstor-ctrl (iscsi target) container and a cstor-ctrl-mgmt side-car.
+The configuration options for running the cstor-ctrl(iscsi target) will be passed via CStorVolume CR.
      - The cStorService YAML will have the following details:
        ```
        apiVersion: v1